ceph/ceph/doc/cephfs/createfs.rst

 .. _Mount CephFS: ../../cephfs/kernel
 .. _Mount CephFS as FUSE: ../../cephfs/fuse

-If you have created more than one filesystem, and a client does not specify a filesystem when mounting, you can control which filesystem they will see by using the `ceph fs set-default` command.
+If you have created more than one file system, and a client does not specify a file system when mounting, you can control which file system they will see by using the `ceph fs set-default` command.

 Using Erasure Coded pools with CephFS